sebas77/Svelto.ECS/README.md

 Svelto Entity Component System for Unity
 =====================================

+**Note: The alpha stage of Svelto 2.0 is almost completed, so if you are here to experiment with it, please use the current alpha branch**

 Real Entity-Component-System for c# and Unity (it can be adapted for other c# platforms too).
 Enables to write encapsulated, uncoupled, highly efficient, data oriented, cache friendly, multi-threaded, code without pain.

 you can find a working example to learn how to use the framework here: